liljoshcodes/sortMethods/README.md

-# Sort Methods
+# Sort and Search Algorithms
-C# sort methods.

-A collection of sort methods I attempted in C#.
+A collection of sort and search methods and algorithms I attempted in C#.